w-yeehong/tp/docs/DeveloperGuide.md

 ### 4.2 Room Feature

 #### 4.2.1 Overview
 The application is able to track the room details.
 It keep tracks of the whether a room is occupied and the patient inside the room if it is occupied.
 It also keeps track of the tasks assigned to a specific room.
 Hence, there is a need to represent the Room List as a list of Rooms on which the application can perform read and update operations.

-#### 4.2.2 Room List Components
+#### Design of RoomList and Room
 The class diagram or UniqueRoomList is shown below:

 As seen in the diagram above, the UniqueRoomList contains a single RoomList object.
 This is a wrapper class around an ObservableList and PriorityQueue of Room objects.
 The UniqueRoomList contains no rooms at the start, however, after that you would require at least one room to be defined here.

 Each Room contains the following member attributes, all of which are non-nullable attributes:

+#### Design Considerations for RoomList and Room

+**Aspect: Decision on allowing `editRoomCommand` that allows changing of room number to remain**

+* Option 1: Do not change the `editRoomCommand` Allowing the users to change room numbers will give the user more power in customising the rooms.
+However, this option introduced a bug into the system that could not be easily resolved unless we changed our entire implementation of `initroomCommand`.

+* Option 2: Remove `editRoomCommand` ability to change room number and rename it to `allocateRoomCommand` Removing the `editRoomCommand` to change room number is much more time-efficient compared to changing the entire implementation of `initRoomCommand`.
+We also decided that there should be no reason that a user would need to change the room number.
+Renaming the method to `allocateRoomCommand` would provide more clarity for the method.

+Ultimately, we decided on Option 2.
+This is because keeping `editRoomCommand` would lead to a large consumption of time to redesign the system.
+In order to not stray from our schedule, we have to remove `editRoomCommand` to ensure that we can develop the other features on time.
+`InitRoom`.
+Furthermore, to solve the bug that was introduced, we would have to store the count of the number of times `InitRoom` was called.
+This would cause us to store information in another `.json` file which is unnecessary.
+Therefore, we decided that the forgoing a small function like this would be a better choice.

 #### Proposed Implementation